douggal/advent-of-code-2022/README.md

 ### Day 8

+Finally completed both parts on the 10th.
+Had a serious logic error, and several smaller skip/take endnpoint errors.
+I did not see the logic error for a long time.

 To make all the overhead Linq introduces performant, Linq features lazy evaluation.
 This can take some getting used to.
 In sending string items from a Linq query for output to the screen using String.Join for concatenation I had to force an evaluation before I could get the expected output.

-[When does Linq shine over a for loop?](https://stackoverflow.com/questions/37361331/how-to-iterate-a-loop-every-n-items) Answer is for C# to use both and choose according to situation.
-Both worked together well for problem.
+[When does Linq shine over a for loop?](https://stackoverflow.com/questions/37361331/how-to-iterate-a-loop-every-n-items) Answer seems to be for C# to use both and choose according to situation.
+Both worked together well for this problem.